dakr11/PRPL/README.md

-# Investigation of the feasibility of the plasma position stabilization at tGOLEM
+# Investigation of the Feasibility of the Plasma Position Stabilization at tGOLEM
 The project aims to investigate the feasibility of plasma position stabilization at Tokamak GOLEM.

 > *Reduce uncertainties from the past.
 First understand, then construct.*